 - Crimp.
 Many times an installer will refer to their RJ45 termination/crimp tool as a “crimp tool”.
 This is only half correct.
 During the process of termination with this kind of tool, a crimp is typically (but not always) applied to the cable jacket at the rear of the RJ45 connector.
 This holds the cable in place so the wire conductors are not easily pulled out, because that would totally ruin your termination!
 Installers will often swap the terms “crimp” and “terminate” and use the terms equally.

 - Usually, but not always.
 This is the cabling installer’s way of communicating that this is all quite complicated and there are many possible variations.
 It is also a neat way for them not to be cornered into a single answer, for a question that could go down multiple paths.
 This term is not really specific to this topic, but what the heck.

 - Punch down.
 This might give the visual of installers making downward punching motions with their fists.
 This is somewhat correct, actually.
 The installer will use an impact tool, or punch down tool, to terminate an Ethernet cable into a patch panel or tool-needed keystone jack.
 When this tool is in use it makes banging noises.
 This is because the tool uses kinetic energy from a spring inside which seats the individual wire conductor into a terminal, requiring minimal force from the installer.
 Punch down tools come in different tool head blade types, with 110 being most commonly used.
 Also seen are Krone, BIX, and to a lesser extent 66 styles.

 - Keystone.
 When this term is used, it means keystone jack.
 This is the spot where you plug in that patch cable.
 Keystone jacks are another way of terminating structure cabling, and come in tool-needed and tool-less varieties.
 Keystone jacks are typically mounted in walls with face plates, but can also be used to populate tool-less keystone jack patch panels too.

 - LAN.
-LAN means Local Area Network, and includes all wired or Wi-Fi devices at your site inside your own little private network.
+Local Area Network (LAN), and includes all wired or Wi-Fi devices at your site inside your own little private network.
 Inside this network you typically find a cable modem, router, maybe a switch, smart phone, smart TV’s, printers, computers, Ethernet LAN cables, and more.
 The LAN, if it is working properly, assigns each device an address so that there is no confusion as to who is to get what data.
 These are called internal IP addresses so you don’t get junior’s children’s programming while trying to binge watch your favorite show.
 Your cable modem and router know something you might not...your Public IP address, which brings us to...